The fall hat trick

 A guide for journalists on how to observe and measure the reduction of water reserves in water bodies, like the Aposelemi Dam in Crete, with the use and the analysis of satellite images.

-Between Sunscreen and AI
+Between sunscreen and AI

 Every month we pull together tools, research, and ideas for journalists wearing… many hats.